 "Where do I report online lending harassment in the Philippines?"
 Once you are armed with the information about your rights and your supporting documents, you can pursue filing a formal complaint with the regulatory agency (SEC, BSP, or NPC) to stop these lenders or collecting agents from abusive practices.

 If it is a bank or a non-bank financial institution under the supervision of the BSP, you may file it with the BSP.
 You can find the list of banks and non-bank financial institutions on the BSP’s website.

-For complaints against FCs and LCs, this may be filed with the SEC.
+Complaints against online lending companies may be filed with the SEC.
 You can download a copy of the complaint form from the SEC website.
 You must fill out this Complaint Form with all the documents, evidence, and proof to support your complaint and a valid government-issued ID.

 As pointed out in Step 1, you must provide evidence or proof that you have reached out to the company or exhausted all the remedies against it before filing your complaint with the SEC.

 Same with the BSP and NPC, the SEC also allows the filing of complaints via email.
 The SEC has likewise created a tutorial video to help borrowers easily understand the requirements for filing complaints against FCs and LCs.
 The SEC continuously intensifies its crackdown on abusive lending companies that engage in threatening or insulting borrowers.

 Know your rights so that you can insist on being treated fairly.
 Reading articles such as this is a good start.
 There may have been horrifying stories about online lenders who harass or threaten borrowers with an unpaid online loan in the Philippines.
 But there are also those with a good mission and are not out there to make you their prey.